 Several farms have sold with wind turbine easements over the past 15 years.
 It's been interesting to watch the trends.
-In the beginning, the market was saying that wind turbine lease buyers were expecting more than a 10% cash-on-cash return.
+In the beginning, the market was saying that wind turbine lease buyers were expecting more than a 10% cashon-cash return.
 In 2020 and 2021, when even the U.S. Government 30 year bonds were selling for less than 3% yield, the wind turbine lease buyers were satisfied with returns less than 5%.
 Now, the wind turbine lease income investor has been following the action of the Federal Reserve Open Market Committee.
 The required rate of return on turbine lease investments has gone up along with the Fed's discount rate.
+The wind turbine leases are now generating a rate of return of about 7.5%.